top of page

 Saint Martin

 Once the hardware is paid for, you then need to pay a monthly subscription to maintain internet connection.
-This is how much it currently costs to have Starlink Roam or Global Priority in various countries around the world, as of August 2025.
+This is how much it currently costs to have Starlink Roam in various countries around the world, as of January 2026.

 Country